transloadit/uppy/website/src/docs/uppy.md

 *   `allowedFileTypes` _null | array_ of wildcards `image/*`, exact mime types `image/jpeg`, or file extensions `.jpg`: `['image/*', '.jpg', '.jpeg', '.png', '.gif']`
 *   `requiredMetaFields` _array_ of strings

 `maxNumberOfFiles` also affects the number of files a user is able to select via the system file dialog in UI plugins like `DragDrop`, `FileInput` and `Dashboard`: when set to `1`, they will only be able to select a single file.
-When `null` or another number is provided, they will be able to select multiple files.
+When `null` or another number is provided, they will be able to select several files.

 `allowedFileTypes` gets passed to the system file dialog via [`<input>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types)’s accept attribute, so only files matching these types will be selectable.

 > If you’d like to force a certain meta field data to be entered before the upload, you can [do so using `onBeforeUpload`](https://github.com/transloadit/uppy/issues/1703#issuecomment-507202561).

-> If you need to restrict `allowedFileTypes` to a file extension with double dots, like `.nii.gz`, you can do so by [setting `allowedFileTypes` to just the last part of the extension, `allowedFileTypes: ['.gz']`, and then using `onBeforeFileAdded` to filter for `.nii.gz`](https://github.com/transloadit/uppy/issues/1822#issuecomment-526801208).
+> If you need to restrict `allowedFileTypes` to a file extension with double dots, like `.nii.gz`, you can do so by [setting `allowedFileTypes` to the last part of the extension, `allowedFileTypes: ['.gz']`, and then using `onBeforeFileAdded` to filter for `.nii.gz`](https://github.com/transloadit/uppy/issues/1822#issuecomment-526801208).

 ### `meta: {}`